Fyodor Chalov

-Fyodor Nikolayevich Chalov (Фёдор Николаевич Чалов; born 10 April 1998) is a Russian professional footballer who plays as a striker for Super League Greece club PAOK and the Russia national football team.
+Fyodor Nikolayevich Chalov (Фёдор Николаевич Чалов; born 10 April 1998) is a Russian professional footballer who plays as a striker for Super League Greece club PAOK and the Russia national team.

 Club career

 CSKA Moscow

 Chalov made his debut for the main squad of CSKA Moscow in the Russian Cup game against Yenisey Krasnoyarsk on 21 September 2016.

 On 2 November 2016, he scored four goals for CSKA's Under-19 team in a UEFA Youth League 5–0 victory against Monaco.

 Following that game, he was called up to the main squad (with the first-choice forward Lacina Traoré struggling with only 4 goals in the first 15 season games) and made his Russian Premier League debut on 6 November 2016 as a late substitute in a game against Amkar Perm.
 On the next matchday on 18 November 2016, he made his first starting-lineup appearance for CSKA against Arsenal Tula, and on 22 November he started their next Champions League game against Bayer Leverkusen.
 He scored his first goal for CSKA on 3 December 2016 in a game against Ural Yekaterinburg.

 On 27 February 2017, Chalov signed a new contract with CSKA, keeping him at the club until 2020.
 On 12 December 2018, he scored a goal in a 3–0 win over Real Madrid in the Santiago Bernabéu Stadium.
 He later signed a new contract until the summer of 2022 on 22 January 2019.

 After only scoring twice in his first 21 appearances of the 2020–21 season in the Russian Premier League and UEFA Europa League, he scored a hat-trick on 17 December 2020 in a 3–1 away victory over Rostov.

 On 11 June 2023, Chalov scored the opening goal in a 2022–23 Russian Cup final that CSKA won in a penalty shout-out.

 On 30 July 2023, Chalov scored a rare hat-trick in which all three goals were scored from a penalty kick against Akhmat Grozny to secure a 3–2 victory for CSKA.